FAQ: Eligibility Criteria & Benefits

 - Uninsured and not eligible for Medical Assistance

-You can also review the complete CHIP income guidelines to learn about all aspects of the program.
+You can also review the complete CHIP income guidelines to assist you in determining if your child may qualify for the free or reduced cost CHIP benefits.

 What are the benefits?

-With CHIP, your children are guaranteed to receive comprehensive insurance coverage, including:
+With CHIP, your children receive high quality comprehensive insurance coverage, including:

 - Routine check-ups